Createsequence/powerful-annotation/README-EN.md

 ## FEATURES

-- No dependency：after the introduction, no other dependencies will be brought to the user's project；
+- No dependency：no other dependencies will be brought to the user's project；
-- Get started quickly：It is a uniform static method encapsulation for all components.
-Users can use most of the functions through a static tool class；
+- Get started quickly：most functions can be used through static methods；
-- More powerful annotation search：Provide more powerful annotation search capabilities, and support searching annotations from complex hierarchical structures including class, method, attribute or meta annotation of annotations；
+- Powerful annotation search support：Provide more powerful annotation search capabilities, and support searching annotations from complex hierarchical structures including class, method, attribute or meta annotation of annotations；
-- More convenient repeatable annotations：It provides a more convenient way to obtain repeatable annotations, and provides more ways to create repeatable annotations on the basis of the native `@ repeatable`；
+- Better repeatable annotation support：Provide more convenient ways to build or obtain repeatable annotations；
-- Support synthetic annotation mechanism：It supports a spring like annotation synthesis mechanism, and can "merge" multiple related arbitrary annotations into a specific type of annotation according to a specific policy.
+- Annotation synthesis support：It supports a spring like annotation synthesis mechanism, and can "merge" multiple related arbitrary annotations into a specific type of annotation according to a specific policy.
 The content of the annotation will achieve effects such as aliasing or mirroring according to the specified processing policy；

 ## INSTALL